 Controls prove to be an excellent addition to fine turn your landscape lighting design.
 Dimmers and motion-sensors can be installed to control the brightness and duration of the lighting.
 Dimmers are used to balance the lighting levels and create dramatic contrasts throughout your design.
 Motion sensors reduce energy and can be used in conjunction with dimmers to dim instead of turn off lighting when people aren’t using the area.
 This saves energy but still provides a safe and beautiful landscape.

-At Structura, we offer standard and custom outdoor lighting fixtures that are designed to the specific needs of your project.
+At Structura, we offer standard and custom outdoor lighting fixtures that are designed to the specific needs of your project, as well as deck contractors service to manage your patio in the best way.
 Contact us today to learn more our innovative designs.